Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Impact of Retrieved Documents on Complex Knowledge Queries

-\textbf{Intervening} For our MCQA datasets, we similarly perform interventions to either \emph{suppress} or \emph{promote} learning.
+\textbf{Intervening} For our MCQA datasets, we focus on the intervention to \emph{suppress learning}.
 When using BM25 and DPR to identify matching documents, we use the fact that each method assigns a real value similarity score to each document-item pair to construct our intervention.
 Specifically, we replace the top-$k$ highest-scoring documents from $\mathcal{D}_t$ the lowest-scoring documents from $\mathcal{D}_{t+1}$, while matching token counts.
 We match documents greedily, iterating over relevant documents in order of greatest to least number of matching items and finding a document to replace each one.
 In practice, this results in a lower average relevance score across replaced documents.

 We intervene at steps 2K--2.5K for OpenBookQA and SciQ and steps 1K--1.5K for MMLU at the 1B scale, and steps 2K--2.15K for all datasets at the 7B scale; these steps were chosen because they correspond to stages when many items were learned.
-In all cases, we replace $k$ = 1K documents per item,\footnote{Exploratory experiments suggested that increasing to 2K documents per item changed the results very little.} which results in replacing 10.2--11.1\% of documents for MMLU, 3.5--6.6\% of documents for OpenBookQA, and 10.9-21.3\% of documents for SciQ, depending on the method and model scale.
+In all cases, we replace $k$ = 1K documents per item,\footnote{Exploratory experiments suggested that increasing to 2K documents per item changed the results very little.} which results in replacing 9.3--11.1\% of documents for MMLU, 3.5--6.6\% of documents for OpenBookQA, and 10.5-21.3\% of documents for SciQ, depending on the method and model scale.
 We perform 3 repeated training runs for each setting.
+Additional details on each intervention can be found in Appendix Table~\ref{tab:mcqa-intervention-stats}.